 Not every worker gets to look forward to these benefits, and it’s better to know in advance so you can either rectify the situation or make other financial plans for retirement.
 There are a handful of cases where a worker may not have earned Social Security.
-Here are six reasons why you might miss out.

 Not Enough Social Security Credits

 In order to pay your way into the Social Security system, you have to earn “credits” through working that enable you to qualify for these benefits, which kick in at retirement, according to the American Association of Retired People (AARP).

 In 2021, you earned one credit for every $1,470 in wages or self-employment income that you earn.
 Four credits is the most you can earn in one year, according to the Social Security Administration.
 Every person needs 40 credits total to qualify for Social Security benefits of any kind.
 So if you haven’t worked enough to earn all 40 credits, you may not qualify for these benefits.

 While the government generally takes care of its employees, there are some state, county and municipal exceptions for employees who do not receive Social Security benefits.
 Instead, these employees pay into, and receive, state-funded pension plans.
 These include: